I learned something today

 from: http://dannystack.blogspot.com/2009/01/joss-whedons-top-10-writing-tips.html

-On this day of your life, Bea, we believe God wants you to know ... that you cannot free yourself from a problem by shutting your eyes to it.
+... that you cannot free yourself from a problem by shutting your eyes to it.

 To free yourself from a problem you have to acknowledge it and face it with your eyes and heart open.